NO 6 Zambezi Crescent, Off Aguiyi Ironsi Street, Maitama, Abuja, FCT Nigeria

 • Research and publications

-The Fund is managed by an eleven (11) member Board of Trustees with members drawn from the six geo-political zones of the country as well as representative of the Federal Ministry of Education, Federal Ministry of Finance and the Federal Inland Revenue Services.
+The Fund is managed by a thirteen (13) member Board of Trustees with members drawn from the six geo-political zones of the country as well as representatives of the Federal Ministry of Education and Federal Ministry of Finance.

 The Board of Trustees has the following responsibilities as stated in the Act:

-• Monitoring and ensure collection of Tax by the Federal Inland Revenue Services and ensure transfer to the Fund
+1. Monitor and ensure collection of Education Tax by the Federal Inland Revenue Service and ensure transfer of same to the Fund;

-• Liaise with appropriate ministries and bodies responsible for collection or safe keeping of the Tax
+3. Liaise with the appropriate ministries or bodies responsible for collection or safe keeping of the Tax;

-• Receive request and approve admit table projects after due consideration
+4. Receive requests and approve admittable projects after due consideration;

-• Endure disbursement to various public tertiary education institutions in Nigeria
+5. Ensure disbursement of funds to various public tertiary educational institutions in Nigeria;

-• Invest funds in appropriate and safe securities
+7. Invest funds in appropriate and safe securities;

-• Review progress and suggest improvement within the provisions of the Act
+9. Review progress and suggest improvement within the provisions of the Act;

-• Do such other things that are necessary or incidental to the objective of the Fund under these Acts or as may be assigned by the Federal Government
+10. Do such other things that are necessary or incidental to the objectives of the Fund under the Act or as may be assigned by the Federal Government;

-• Make any issue guidelines, from time to time, to all beneficiaries on disbursement of monies from the Fund on the use of monies received from the Fund
+11. Make and issue guidelines, from time to time, to all beneficiaries on disbursement from the Fund on the use of monies received from the Fund; and

-• Generally to regulate the administration, application and disbursement of monies from the Fund under this Act
+12. Generally to regulate the administration, application and disbursement of monies from the Fund under the Act.

-The Board of Trustees shall administer, manage and disburse the tax imposed by this Act on the basis of:
+The Board of Trustees shall administer, manage and disburse the tax imposed by the Act on the basis of:

-2. Equality among the six-geo political zones of the Federal in case of special intervention
+2. Equality among the six-geo political zones of the Federation in the case of special intervention; and

-3. Equality among the states of the Federation in case of regular intervention
+3. Equality among the States of the Federation in the case of regular intervention.

-• The distribution shall be on the ratio of 2:1:1 as between Universities, Polytechnics and College of Education.
+The distribution of funds shall be in the ratio of 2:1:1 as between Universities, Polytechnics and Colleges of Education.

-• The BOT shall have power to give due consideration to the peculiarities of each geo-political zones in the disbursement and management of the Tax imposed by this Act between the various levels of tertiary education.
+The Board of Trustees shall have power to give due consideration to the peculiarities of each geo-political zone in the disbursement and management of the Tax imposed by the Act between the various levels of tertiary education.